ProCreations-Official/HuggingMCP/README.md

 - Verify you're not in read-only mode for write operations
 - Ensure admin mode is enabled for deletion operations

-**4. "File too large" errors**
+**4. General debugging tips**
-- Check the file size against `HF_MAX_FILE_SIZE` setting
+- Check the file exists and you have permissions to access it
-- Increase the limit via environment variable if needed
+- Verify the repository name and file path are correct
-- Consider splitting large files into smaller chunks
+- Ensure you're not in read-only mode for write operations

 ### Debug Logs